palak25bai11268-ai/vityarthi--PROJECT/README.md

 # vityarthi--PROJECT-- "DONOR HUB"
-An educational web resource (HTML/Tailwind CSS/python) to raise awareness about blood donation eligibility and risks.
+An educational web resource (python) to raise awareness about blood donation eligibility and risks.
 Part of a school health initiative project.

 **Overview:**